S-Hari-B/TBG/docs/knowledge_system.md

 * Structured knowledge is displayed directly

 The underlying facts are identical in both cases.
+(Ticket-005 keeps the LLM path disabled; Party Talk prints the deterministic JSON text verbatim.)

 ---